n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 docker ps
 ```

-8. Use the ContainerID to run the BASH executable to show a command prompt in the container.
-Navigate around in the running image file system
+8. Use the ContainerID to access and run a shell prompt in the container.
+With a few Linux commands, see how easy (and insecure) it is to navigate.
+Determine the running account.
+Install utilities into the container.
+What happens to the utilities after the container is stopped - where are they?

 ```
-docker exec -it ContainerID bash
+docker exec -it ContainerID sh

 ls

 whoami

+apt update && apt upgrade && apt install curl

+curl --version

+curl google.com

 exit
 ```